Small But Great Greek Islands for Your Vacation

 1. Amorgos, Cyclades

-Once you step foot on this tiny island in the Aegean Sea, you’ll see (and feel) for yourself why it inspired two of Greece’s greatest poets: Nobel laureate Odysseas Elytis and Nikos Gatsos.
+Once you step foot on this small Greek island in the Aegean Sea, you’ll see (and feel) for yourself why it inspired two of Greece’s greatest poets: Nobel laureate Odysseas Elytis and Nikos Gatsos.
 I would describe Amorgos as a hidden gem that wins you over with its aura, the beauty of its hills and valleys, and of course with the narrow footpaths of its crown the Chora overlooking the vast Aegean.
 But for me it is Amorgos’ crystal clear waters that lift all the heaviness and heal you.
 If you’ve seen The Big Blue by Luc Besson you know exactly what I mean.
 In addition to chilling on the beach, at the bar, on the veranda or on the square, eating some of the finest Cyclades delicacies like my absolute favorite fava, fresh fish, octopus and local wine, you could of course do some scuba diving (just like in the film), sailing (perfect winds) to the two deserted islets nearby: Gramvousa and Nikouria, or take an art, yoga, or reiki course.

 ►Best time to visit: June, July or early September